OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

    :width: 90%
    :align: center

-The second approach is more flexible in the sense that all Resource Pools defined in vCenter can be used, and the mechanism to select which one the VM is going to reside into can be defined using the attribute RESOURCE_POOL in the PUBLIC_CLOUD section of OpenNebula VM Template:
+The second approach is more flexible in the sense that all Resource Pools defined in vCenter can be used, and the mechanism to select which one the VM is going to reside into can be defined using the attribute RESOURCE_POOL  in the OpenNebula VM Template:

 Nested Resource Pools can be represented using '/'.
 For instance, a Resource Pool "RPChild" nested under "RPAncestor" can be represented both in VCENTER_RESOURCE_POOL and RESOURCE_POOL attributes as "RPAncestor/RPChild".

 .. code::

+    RESOURCE_POOL="RPAncestor/RPChild"
     PUBLIC_CLOUD=[
       HOST="Cluster",
-      RESOURCE_POOL="RPAncestor/RPChild",
       TYPE="vcenter",
       VM_TEMPLATE="4223067b-ed9b-8f73-82ba-b1a98c3ff96e" ]